-SIG-SAUER introduced the .357 SIG in 1994 with Federal Premium Ammunition.
-The intent behind developing the cartridge was to have the power of the .357 Magnum available in a rimless cartridge, and be used specifically in semi auto pistols.
+SIG SAUER introduced the .357 SIG in 1994, with Federal Premium Ammunition.
+The intent behind developing the cartridge was to have the power of the .357 Magnum available in a rimless cartridge, to be used specifically in semi-auto pistols.
 The 125 grain .357 Magnum bullet was a self-defense round with years of proven effectiveness.
-The cartridge had routinely been issued by police agencies for their service revolvers, but the growing popularity of 9mm and .40 S&W for semi-automatic pistols gradually pushed the .357 Magnum out of law enforcement circles.
+It had routinely been issued by police agencies for their service revolvers, but the growing popularity of 9mm and .40 S&W for semi-automatic pistols gradually pushed the .357 Magnum out of law enforcement circles.

-Hence the .357 SIG.
-The case of this cartridge is based on the case for a .40 S&W, but is necked down to accept 0.355" bullets.
+The case of the .357 SIG is based on the case for a .40 S&W, but is necked down to accept 0.355" bullets.
 This case holds enough powder to generate the necessary pressures to propel a 125 grain bullet over 1,350 feet per second.
 Muzzle energy exceed 500 foot pounds, truly superior performance that puts the .357 SIG in the same league as the .357 Magnum when firing 125 grain bullets.

-The .357 Magnum has more data than the .357 SIG that records performance of the cartridge in defensive shooting situations, but the data this is available shows that the .357 SIG is just as capable as the .357 Magnum.
-The .357 SIG is expected serve both law enforcement and civilian users for a long time to come.
+The .357 Magnum has more data than the .357 SIG that records performance of the cartridge in defensive shooting situations, but the data that is available shows the .357 SIG is just as capable as the .357 Magnum – which is why it is expected to serve both law enforcement and civilian users for a long time to come.